SecurityJourney/cwe-workflow-examples/README.md

 1. **Scan Stage**: Executes the security scanner and extracts CWE identifiers from the analysis results
 2. **Integration Stage**: Transmits the extracted CWE data to the Security Journey API via the cwe-action

-The cwe-action accepts a single required input: an array of CWE identifiers.
-Any security scanner capable of producing output in this format can be integrated with the action.
+The cwe-action requires a Security Journey API key and an array of CWE identifiers.
+Any security scanner capable of producing CWE output in this format can be integrated with the action.

 ## Integration Requirements